baisalilaha/orderCollection/README.md

 # orderCollection
 To make this application up and running we need below components:
-MongoDB
+MongoDB,
-Tomcat
+Tomcat,
-JDK 1.8
+JDK 1.8,
 Jmeter(For API's unit test with 200 output)

 Limitations :
 All values for Width, Length, Height are in inches
 Zip Code - 5 digits long
 Phone number - 10 digits long(No Special character)
 State - US state Only

 To start this application please follow below steps:
 Restore MongoDB database - orders
 			  Collection - Orders
 			  Collection - Product